OpenAcousticDevices/AudioMoth-Chime/README.md

 ### iOS ###

 The Swift iOS library contains two classes that must be included in the app.
 They define AudioMothChime and AudioMothChimeConnector objects.
-The latter exposes two public functions:
+The latter exposes three public functions:

 ```swift
 	func playTone(duration: Int)